futurefounder/futurefounder/README.md

 ### Hi there, I am Jesse!

-I'm a web developer with a diverse background in media strategy and tech 🖥️💡
+I'm a passionate web developer blending expertise in media strategy and technology.
+With a knack for creating dynamic web solutions, I bring a unique perspective to the digital world.

+Interested in collaborating or discussing a project?
+Feel free to

+☎️ [schedule a call with me](https://cal.com/hi-jesse/quick-chat-15) and let’s explore possibilities together!

 <!-- I work with